MatteoJohnston/deepRL-Navigation-p1/README.md

 #### Deep Q-Network (DQN)
 As name suggest, Deep Q-Learning, could essentially be described as a combination of a deep neural network and reinforcement learning.
 In this instance a deep network is used to approximate the Q-function.
 Given a network `F`, finding an optimal policy is a matter of finding the best weights `w` such that `F(s,a,w) ≈ Q(s,a)`.

-The neural network architecture used for this project can be found in the `model.py` file of the source code.
+The neural network architecture used for this project can be found in the `model.py` file of the source code [here](https://github.com/MatteoJohnston/deepRL-Navigation-p1/blob/master/model.py#L5).
 The network contains three fully connected layers with 64, 64, and 4 nodes respectively.

 #### Experience Replay
 Experience replay allows the RL agent to learn from past experience.